MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 Contact your Capacity administrator to request access to a trial capacity or to check whether your organization has the Fabric tenant setting enabled.
 Ask your Fabric administrator to use the Admin portal to look up your Capacity administrator.

-From the upper right corner of Fabric, select the gear icon.
+If you are the capacity or Fabric administrator, from the upper right corner of Fabric, select the gear icon.
 Select **Admin portal**.
 For a Fabric trial, select *Capacity settings** and then choose the **Trial** tab.

 :::image type="content" source="media/fabric-trial/fabric-admin.png" alt-text="Screenshot of Admin center showing the Capacity settings screen.":::

 ## End a Fabric trial

 End a Fabric capacity trail by cancelling, letting it expire, or purchasing the full Fabric experience.
 Only capacity admins can cancel the trial, individual users don't have this ability.
 All licenses return to their original versions.
 You will no longer have the equivalent of a PPU license.
+For more information, see [Cancelling, expiring, and closing](../enterprise/fabric-close-end-cancel.md).

 ### The trial expires

-the Fabric capacity trial lasts 60 days.
+A standard Fabric capacity trial lasts 60 days.
 If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
 You have seven days after the expiration date to save your non-Power BI Fabric items by assigning the workspaces to an active capacity.

 To retain your Fabric items, before your trial ends, [purchase Fabric](https://aka.ms/fabricibiza).